allyr13/obu-student-recruitment/README.md

    - User ID: Username
    - User Prefix: Path to user's folder
    - User Password: Password specific to that user
-   - User Classification: Tells if the user ahs user level access or admin level access.
+   - User Classification: Tells if the user has user level access or admin level access.
 ---
 - **Delete Users:** Remove user credentials from the system.
 ---